Opening The Salon

 In the about section I give a general synopsis of who I am and why this blog exists.
 If you haven’t already read that… go back and start there!… If you have, that means you want to learn more about opening the salon.
 Here it is…

 On June 10th 2014, I opened a salon suite in Las Vegas.
-It felt like it’d happened over night.
 My business partner and I signed the lease, renovated our space, and opened for business in less than a month.
-But in reality, salon ownership was a long time coming for me.
+It felt like it happened over night, but in reality, salon ownership was a long time coming for me.

 Taking it Back